VandyApps/vandyvans-android/README.md

 ## Credits

-Vandy Vans for Android was created by [Seth Friedman](https://github.com/sethfri) and [Jonathan Osheroff](https://github.com/josheroff) and inspired by Seth's original [Vandy Vans for iOS](github.com/VandyApps/vandyvans-ios).
+Vandy Vans for Android was created by [Seth Friedman](https://github.com/sethfri), inspired by the original [Vandy Vans for iOS](github.com/VandyApps/vandyvans-ios).

 The graphic design for the project was done by [Fletcher Young](http://vandycommodore.deviantart.com/).